casper-network/docs/source/docs/casper/dapp-dev-guide/nctl-test.md

 ## Installing the Smart Contract

-NCTL effectively simulates a live Casper network.
-The process for sending a `Deploy` to an NCTL-based network is therefore similar to doing so on a live network.

 This document assumes that you setup your NCTL network using the standard settings in a directory called */casper/*.

 You will need the following information to use the `put-deploy` command: